milanify/milan-frontend-engineering/README.md

 ## Intro

 Since the beginning of my software engineering career, I've always been more frontend-development oriented.
 This repo serves as a developmental arc showcase (and a highlight reel) of my frontend knowledge.
-So far in my career, I'm 60% front-end oriented 40% back-end oriented.
+Currently in my career, I'm 60% front-end oriented 40% back-end oriented.

 ## Pre-Career Side Projects